BIGJRA/BIGJRA.github.io/rejuv.md

 *TM155 Eerie Impulse* $15000

-Next, we’re heading to Lost Camp.
-If you’ve completed all three parts of this quest so far, enter Maman’s house and go upstairs.
-After some scenes, you’ll get **Starly,** and (+999 Mosely) Relationship Points.
+Next, we're heading to Lost Camp.
+If you've completed all three parts of this quest so far, enter Maman's house and go upstairs.
+After some scenes, you'll get **Starly,** and (+999 Mosely) Relationship Points.
 Yes, seriously.

-Enter the Locksmith’s house in Akuwa Town.
+Enter the Locksmith's house in Akuwa Town.
 Show him our broken key.
-If you have 2 Light Clay and 1 Hard Stone, he’ll make us a *Reforged Key!*
+If you have 2 Light Clay and 1 Hard Stone, he'll make us a *Reforged Key!*
 Nice.
 Fly back to Sashila and attempt to enter the house on the coastline.
 Hidden on the first floor is a *Yellow Shard, Blue Shard,* and a *Red Shard.* Head upstairs and talk to the girl and pick up a